 By 2013 the Rotary Foundation had received over $700,000 from the sale of Rescue Squad assets.
 The club worked with Lincoln County and received a grant from the State Parks and Recreation fund for $352,000, Lincoln County committed $150,000 to build a multi-purpose shelter and the Charter School committed $40,000 to lower and pave Galway Lane and agreed to do the mowing and trimming for the park.

 In addition to the $1,250,000 raised by the end of 2012, an additional $500,000 was needed to meet the estimated costs for the first phase which included two athletic fields for field sports, open green space for community events and festivals, site utilities, sewer, water, and storm drainage, a lighted paved parking lot with 144 parking spaces, a half mile loop walking/biking trail around the park, a large multi-purpose activity shelter, three picnic shelters, and a nine hole disc golf course.

-The Rotary Club and the Rotary Club Foundation are committed to raising the necessary funds to complete the vision for the park.
+The Rotary Club committed to raise the necessary funds to complete the vision for the park.
 With strong community support, we will build a dog park, concrete the walking/biking trail, add a natural surface trail and foot bridge; build a pavilion with concession stand and restrooms; an amphitheater; a large picnic shelter and add field lights.

 Rescue Squad Park is a noble vision that has involved many years of hard work and commitment by many people.
 It will have a very positive impact on our community and offer opportunities to enrich the quality of life for Denver and the surrounding communities for generations to come.